5jt/dyalog-cookbook/manuscript/05_logging.md

 You might need to scroll down a bit.

 You can execute `)off` now in the admin-dyalog session: when you run the program again the source already exists, so from now on you don't need admin rights anymore.
 In a real-life scenario this business of creating the Windows Event Log source is done by an installer, one of the several reasons why a user who wants to install a program needs admin rights.
+We will come back to this when we discuss installers.

 ### Tricks, tips and traps